-Mesquite powder is a delicious powder made from dried pods of mesquite tree.
+Mesquite powder is a delicious powder made from dried pods of the mesquite tree.
 I discovered it only recently by chance when I was ordering a protein powder and looking at plant-based dried milk substitutes.
-I tried it and it has instantly become my favourite drink.
+I tried it and it has instantly become my favorite drink.
 I just love the smell and taste.

 This is another good alternative you can replace coffee with, although it tastes completely different.
-It is hard to describe the taste, something between nutty and caramely.
+It is hard to describe the taste, something between nutty and caramelly.
 Mesquite contains polyphenols, powerful micronutrients that our body needs.

 Polyphenols with antioxidants are believed to have anti-aging effects.

-Polyphenols are also believed to prevent such diseases as diabetes type II, cardiovascular diseases and osteoporosis.
+Polyphenols are also believed to prevent such diseases as diabetes type II, cardiovascular diseases, and osteoporosis.

 Does mesquite powder contain caffeine?

-No, it is naturally caffeine free.
+No, it is naturally caffeine-free.
 However, be careful not to confuse it with mesquite coffee that is made of regular coffee with added mesquite powder.
 Then, of course, it does contain caffeine and it is even supposed to be stronger than a regular coffee.

-ANOTHER POPULAR ALTERNATIVE: ROASTED GRAIN DRINK
+ROASTED GRAIN DRINK

 There are not so many nutritional benefits in grain coffee compared to cocoa or mesquite.
-However, the taste is most coffee-like out of all these coffee substitutes so if you are trying to replace your coffee with something that will remind you of coffee at least, roasted grain drink will probably be you winner.
+However, the taste is the most coffee-like out of all these coffee substitutes so if you are trying to replace your coffee with something that will remind you of coffee at least, roasted grain drink will probably be your winner.

 Carob is very similar to cocoa both in taste and in the texture.
 It is a dark brown powder made from dried, roasted carob tree pods and looks a lot like cocoa powder.
 Carob powder is often used as a natural sweetener in baked goods.